Motion in a Straight Line

 THE PHENOMENON OF MOTION

 Mechanics is the branch of physics which deals with the causes and effects of motion.
 Kinematics part of mechanics deals with the description of motion without reference to the forces which either cause its motion or are generated as a result of its motion.
-It is a very dif cult task to discuss the motion of a material body, as a material body consists of a large number of smaller constituents (atoms or molecules, we can say), which itself is in the state of motion.
+It is a very difficult task to discuss the motion of a material body, as a material body consists of a large number of smaller constituents (atoms or molecules, we can say), which itself is in the state of motion.
 To simplify our discussion of motion of objects, we start with objects, whose position can be described by locating one point i.e., the size of the object is considerably very small as compared to the distance for which its motion is considered and its internal motion and rotational motion are of no interest to us.
-Such an object we call as a particle.
-The motion of particle will be discussed in terms of velocity, displacement, acceleration etc. Note: There is no limit on the size of the object for it to be treated as a particle, it totally depends on the situation whether an object can be treated as a particle or not.
+Such an object we call a particle.
+The motion of particles will be discussed in terms of velocity, displacement, acceleration etc. Note: There is no limit on the size of the object for it to be treated as a particle, it totally depends on the situation whether an object can be treated as a particle or not.
 Even earth can be treated as a particle when we are interested in its nearly circular motion around the sun, while it can’t be treated as a particle when we are interested in its rotational motion about its own axis.

 MOTION & FRAME OF REFERENCE